CQCL/pytket-qulacs/README.md

 ## Getting started

-`pytket-qulacs` is available for Python 3.10, 3.11 and 3.12 on Linux, MacOS and Windows.
+`pytket-qulacs` is available for Python 3.10, 3.11, 3.12 and 3.13 on Linux,
+MacOS and Windows (except for Python 3.13 on Windows).
 To install, run:

 ```shell
 pip install pytket-qulacs